Jannik Sinner: Playing style

+Sinner plays with contact lenses and has stated that he cannot even see the ball without them.

-Coaches
+Coaches and team

-When Sinner began to prioritize tennis at age thirteen, he was coached by Riccardo Piatti, who had also been a part-time coach of Novak Djokovic and Milos Raonic.
+When Sinner began to prioritise tennis at age thirteen, he was coached by Riccardo Piatti, who had also been a part-time coach of Novak Djokovic and Milos Raonic.
 At the time, he also began working with Andrea Volpini and Massimo Sartori, the latter of whom was a longtime coach of Andreas Seppi.
 He continued to work with Piatti as his primary coach, and Volpini as his second coach.
-His team also consisted of physiotherapist Claudio Zimaglia and fitness coach Dalibor Sirola.
-In February of 2022, he decided to stop his long collaboration with Piatti and his team and began to train with Simone Vagnozzi, ex-coach of Marco Cecchinato.
+His team also consisted of physiotherapist Claudio Zimaglia and fitness coach Dalibor Širola.

+In February 2022, he ended his long collaboration with Piatti and his team and began to train with Simone Vagnozzi, ex-coach of Marco Cecchinato, new fitness coach Umberto Ferrara and physiotherapist.
 In July 2022, coach Darren Cahill officially joined Sinner's team.
+Instead of hiring a mental coach like other tennis players, Sinner uses Formula Medicine, an Italian mental training program developed for Formula 1 drivers.
+In early 2023, he hired Giacomo Naldi as his personal physiotherapist.
+In September 2024, he replaced Ferrara and Naldi with Novak Djokovic's former fitness trainer Marco Panichi and physiotherapist Ulises Badio.
+He also works with osteopath Andrea Cipolla.
+On 23 July 2025, Sinner announced that he had reappointed his former fitness trainer Umberto Ferrara as his fitness coach with immediate effect.

+Sinner's father, a chef, cooks for the team at major tournaments.